On this page:

 Talk with your child’s doctor about what is best for your child.
 It is important to keep follow-up appointments.

 Some children will not have any problems hearing when they have an infection.
 Others may have a short-term hearing loss.
 Your child's hearing loss may go away once the fluid goes away.
-If he has ear infections over and over again, his hearing may not get better.
+If they have ear infections over and over again, their hearing may not get better.
 It is important to get the right treatment for ear infections.

-You may not know when your child has fluid in her middle ear but no infection.
-She may not have a fever or complain of any pain.
-She could have fluid in her ear for weeks or months.
-During this time, she may miss hearing sounds and words.
+You may not know when your child has fluid in their middle ear but no infection.
+They may not have a fever or complain of any pain.
+They could have fluid in their ear for weeks or months.
+During this time, they may miss hearing sounds and words.
 You should take your child to the doctor if you think there are any problems.

 A doctor should handle the medical treatment.
 Ear infections require attention right away, from a doctor or ENT.
-Your child may need other help if he has a lot of ear infections or fluid in his ears.
-He may need to see an audiologist and a speech-language pathologist, or SLP.
+Your child may need other help if they have a lot of ear infections or fluid in their ears.
+They may need to see an audiologist and a speech-language pathologist, or SLP.

 The audiologist can test how well your child's middle ear and eardrum work.
-The audiologist can also test her hearing.
+The audiologist can also test their hearing.
 An SLP tests your child's speech and language skills.
-The SLP can work with your child if she has any delays or problems speaking.
+The SLP can work with your child if they have any delays or problems speaking.